Dynamics and observational signatures of core-collapse supernovae with central engines: hydrodynamics simulations with Monte Carlo post-processing: Observable Properties

 We generate higher signal-to-noise synthetic spectra from our models by performing iterative ``steady-state" calculations at particular time points.
 We first examine the models with a blackbody central source.
 A spectral time series for our \textsf{1ms} model with a blackbody source is given in Figure \ref{fig:spectra}, where we also overplot the spectra of an SN Ic-BL (SN 1998bw), an FBOT (SN 2018cow), and a Type I SLSN (SN LSQ14mo) for comparison.
 We emphasize that the models are not tuned to produce spectra similar to the comparison events, and we include the comparison spectra mainly to highlight the broad similarity in features at various epochs.

-At early times ($t \lesssim 10\unit{d}$ since time of explosion) the spectra are hot and approximately blackbody, resembling the featureless spectra of FBOTs.
+At early times ($t \lesssim 10\unit{d}$ since time of explosion) the spectra are hot and approximately blackbody, \markchange{and lack the spectral features characteristic of SLSNe before or around peak light.
+These include the archetypal W-shaped \ion{O}{II} absorption feature from approximately $4000$ to $4500$ \AA\ present in the pre-peak spectra of many SLSNe \citep{Quimby2011,Konyves-Toth2021,Konyves-Toth2022}, and frequently seen C, Si, and Fe lines.
+The spectra at these times instead} resemble the featureless spectra of FBOTs, or \markchange{the similarly featureless near-peak spectra of the rapidly-evolving SLSN Ic-BL iPTF 16asu \citep{Whitesides2017}.
+The featurelessness in our synthetic spectra is likely a result of the high source luminosity, which ionizes the surrounding ejecta and inhibits the development of line features.
+Doppler broadening due to fast expansion velocities may also help lines blend into the continuum \citep{Aspegren2026}.}

 By $t \sim \numrange{10}{20}\unit{d}$ since explosion, the ejecta have cooled and spectral features have begun to emerge.
-The line profiles are broad, reflecting the high-velocities caused by the acceleration of the ejecta by the engine.
-The spectral region $\numrange{5000}{9000}$ \AA\ is shaped by line features of Ca, O, and Si which qualitatively resemble those of an SN Ic-BL such as SN 1998bw.
-Due to the higher luminosity, the model is bluer than SN 1998bw, and the model colours at $\sim 33\unit{d}$ are closer to that of the brighter SLSN event SN LSQ14mo.
-By tuning the model parameters, it is likely we could achieve better agreement with the observed spectra.
+The line profiles are broad, reflecting the high-velocities caused by the acceleration of the ejecta by the engine. \markchange{This is in tension with luminous FBOTs, whose spectra often remain largely featureless for many weeks after detection \citep{Margutti2019,LeBaron2026}.} The spectral region $\numrange{5000}{9000}$ \AA\ is shaped by line features of Ca \markchange{(the hump at $\numrange{8000}{9000}$ \AA)}, O \markchange{(at $\sim 7800$ \AA)}, and Si \markchange{(at $\sim 6000$ \AA)}, which qualitatively resemble those of an SN Ic-BL such as SN 1998bw. \markchange{A spectral transition from a featureless continuum to a spectrum more resembling an SN Ic-BL is also seen in the event iPTF 16asu \citep{Whitesides2017}.}